 Step 7: Roll out the homemade croissants dough

-After the dough and butter have chilled for 30 minutes its time to roll them out.
+After the from scratch croissant dough and butter have chilled for 30 minutes its time to roll them out.
 First, roll out the dough with a rolling pin and make it a square shape that is a few inches bigger than the square slab of butter.

 Place the butter slab on top of the dough right in the middle.
 Draw lines around the edges of the slap with your fingers.